-Depending on the area that needs to be removed, the doctor will make an incision in the neck or abdomen using one of these techniques: An open procedure using one large incision.
+Depending on the area that needs to be removed, the doctor will make an incision in the neck, chest, or abdomen using one of these techniques: An open procedure using 1 large incision.
 The diseased area will be located and removed.A laproscopic procedure that uses several small incisions.
 A tiny camera and small surgical instruments will be inserted through the incisions.
-Looking at the esophagus on a monitor, the doctor will locate and remove the diseased area.
+Looking at the esophagus on a monitor, the diseased area will be located and removed.

 A replacement esophagus will be formed with part of the stomach

 or large intestine.
-The remainder of the esophagus will be attached to this new esophagus.
-In some cases, lymph nodes in the area will also be removed.
-One or more chest tubes will be placed to drain fluids.
+The remainder of the esophagus will be attached to this replacement.
+In some cases when treating cancer, lymph nodes in the area will also be removed.
+1 or more chest tubes will be placed to drain fluids.

 Lastly, the incisions will be closed with stitches or staples.

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.